The Unknown Arab American Populations in the United States

 The state of Iowa is ranked number 37 in most Arab populations in America.
 The total number of Arab Americans is around 10,000 people.
 That doubled in size from 10 years ago.
 During the early times of immigration to the United States proved otherwise.
 Around the 1920s, the Ottoman Empire hit a downward shift of power in the Arab world.
 This forced a large number of Arab immigrants to escape for new opportunities.
 Immigrants, at the time, came from what is today Syria, Lebanon, Palestine, and Jordan.
 Arab immigrants worked in tough environments such as miners and factory workers in order to achieve economic security.
 Despite these tough times, they established heritage.
 The oldest and still standing mosque in America, the Mother Mosque of America, exists in Iowa.

 Ranked number 47 according to the Arab American Institute for population demographics.
 As of today, less than 5,000 Arab Americans reside in this state.
 Ten years ago, the total used to be 2,034 Arab American citizens.
 Most immigrants came from Saudi Arabia, Syria, and Lebanon.
 The community of Rapid City is the main center for Arab Americans living in South Dakota.
 Rapid City established itself for educational and career opportunities in engineering and the medical field.
-However, there is the challenge of establishing Arab culture is this area.
-Since this is a very small community, it does face some intolerance, for example, far right-wing extremism.
-Despite the adversity, Arab Americans’ focus, residing from the Midwest, is developed for a successful future.
+However, there is the challenge of establishing Arab culture in this area.
+Since this a very small community, it does face some intolerance, for example, far right-wing extremism.
+Despite the adversity, Arab Americans’ focus, residing in the Midwest, is to develop a successful future.